GauBen/gautier.dev/src/articles/draft-formgator/index.md

 // }
 ```

-As they both share a similar interface, `formData` can be either a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object or a [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object, in practice allowing validation of both GET and POST requests.
+`formData` can be either a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object or a [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object, in practice allowing validation of both GET and POST requests.

+If you want to read more about formgator API, [check out the documentation](https://github.com/GauBen/formgator).

 ## Functional API

 [Zod](https://zod.dev/) is my favorite validation library, hands down.
-It's pure bliss to use, even for complex schemas.
-I wanted to offer a similar experience with formgator.
+It's pure bliss to use, especially for complex schemas, so I wanted to offer a similar experience with formgator.
 At the heart of both zod and formgator is the idea of **pure, side-effect-free functions**.
 For instance, when declaring a number input with additional constraints, you can chain methods to refine the value:

 ```ts
 fg.number({ required: true })